DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 | JavaScriptEncode    | Sanitizes an untrusted input used within a script        |
 | UrlEncode           | Sanitizes an untrusted input used to generate a URL      |

-In ASP.NET MVC, all content inserted into a Razor view via the `@` operator is sanitized by default:
+In ASP.NET MVC, any content inserted into a Razor view via the `@` operator is sanitized by default:

 ```cs
 <p>Entered value: @Model.ProductName</p>